Back to Library

 Procedure:

-1. Prepare the solutions: Dissolve 10 g of sodium chloride and 10 g of sucrose in separate 100 mL of ethanol and water.
+1. Prepare the solutions: Accurately weigh 10 g of sodium chloride and 10 g of sucrose using a balance.
+Dissolve each separately in 100 mL of ethanol and 100 mL of water in separate graduated cylinders.
+Stir each solution thoroughly using a stirring rod until completely dissolved.

-4. Time the reaction: Add a small amount of sodium chloride to a test tube containing 10 mL of ethanol.
+3. Measure the dissolution rate of sodium chloride: Add a precisely measured small amount (e.g., 0.5 g) of sodium chloride to a test tube containing 10 mL of ethanol.
 Start the stopwatch and record the time it takes for the sodium chloride to dissolve completely.
-Repeat with water.
+Repeat this process with water.
+Note that 'completely dissolved' may be judged visually or by instrumental means if possible.

-5. Analyze the results: Compare the solubility of sodium chloride and sucrose in ethanol and water.
-Compare the reaction times for sodium chloride in the two solvents.
+4. Analyze the results: Compare the solubility (mass of solute dissolved per volume of solvent) of sodium chloride and sucrose in ethanol and water.
+Quantitatively compare the dissolution rates (time to dissolve) of sodium chloride in the two solvents.

-* Stir the solutions thoroughly to ensure complete dissolution.
+• Stir the solutions thoroughly and consistently to ensure complete dissolution.

 Significance:

-This experiment demonstrates the effects of solvents on the solubility and reaction rates of solutes.
-The polarity of the solvent affects the ability of the solute to dissolve.
-For example, ionic compounds like sodium chloride dissolve better in polar solvents like water, while nonpolar compounds like sucrose dissolve better in nonpolar solvents like ethanol.
-The reaction rate of a reaction can also be affected by the solvent, with reactions in polar solvents typically being faster.
-Understanding solvent effects is important in various fields, including chemistry, biology, and materials science.
+This experiment demonstrates the effects of solvents on the solubility and dissolution rates of solutes.
+The polarity of the solvent significantly affects the ability of the solute to dissolve.
+For example, ionic compounds like sodium chloride dissolve better in polar solvents like water (due to ion-dipole interactions), while nonpolar compounds like sucrose (although it does have polar hydroxyl groups) can have increased solubility in less polar solvents like ethanol.
+The dissolution rate of a solute is also affected by the solvent's properties, such as viscosity and the strength of solute-solvent interactions.
+Understanding solvent effects is crucial in various fields, including chemistry, biology, and materials science.

 Share on: